 With almost five decades in the business, Sir Paul Smith is designer with serious staying power.
 After opening his first shop in Nottingham in 1970, Smith laid down roots in London's Covent Garden, where his flagship store still stands.
 Fiercely independent, honesty and integrity are at the core of Smith's ever-relevant designs.
 Here's his story, from then to now…

-Who would you say the Paul smith man/woman is now?
+Who would you say the Paul Smith customer is now?
 Has this changed from when you first started out?
-That’s always a pretty impossible question to answer as the great thing about Paul Smith is we dress everyone from 7-year-olds to 77-year-olds as well as doing lots of collaborations and special designs.
+That's always a pretty impossible question to answer as the great thing about Paul Smith is we dress everyone from seven-year-olds to 77-year-olds - as well as doing lots of collaborations and special designs.
 I approach every design completely differently but try to make sure everything is well-considered and has a detail or element of the unexpected.

 What do you think has contributed most to your label's longevity?
 "Never assume" has been my motto throughout my career.
 It just means always double-check everything - it's saved both me and the business from a lot of scrapes!

 What advice would you give to designers hoping to start out on their own now?
 To get as much hands-on experience as possible.
 Whether that means working in a clothes shop, helping out at a local tailor or anything along those lines, just try and get experience of what it's like working with clothes.
 That experience is really invaluable.Shop Paul Smith

 "I approach every design completely differently but try to make sure everything is well-considered and has a detail or element of the unexpected."